-ChipKIT is an excellent substitution board to Arduino.
-It offers better performance as it is based on PIC32MX320F128 microcontroller based on 32-bit architecture.
-The microcontroller has 128K of Flash and 16K of SRAM on board.
-Having Arduino Uno shape factor ChipKIT offers more 42 programmable pins.
-ChipKIT like Arduino can be programmed with a bootloader that communicates to PC through USB-to-USART converter chip FT232RQ.
-Digilent has developed an STK500v2 based bootloader that works on PIC, so it is easy to program using AVRDUDE tool.
+ChipKIT is an excellent substitution board for Arduino.
+It offers better performance as it is based on a PIC32MX320F128 microcontroller based on 32-bit architecture.
+The microcontroller has 128K of Flash and 16K of SRAM onboard.
+Having Arduino Uno shape factor, ChipKIT offers more than 42 programmable pins.
+ChipKIT, like Arduino, can be programmed with a bootloader that communicates to the PC through USB-to-USART converter chip FT232RQ.
+Digilent has developed an STK500v2 based bootloader that works on PIC, so it is easy to program using the AVRDUDE tool.
 Besides that, they adapted an Arduino environment to work with ChipKIT boards.
 It’s called Mpide.
 It also supports Arduino boards, but it aims to program ChipKIT boards.
-Programming experience is pretty same as for Arduino, and even most of the examples written for Arduino work on ChipKIT.
-This is true since there is no specific hardware elements touched like program memory or EEPROM.
-As you know Arduino is rich in hardware support libraries as all shields are designed for Arduino.
-Latecomers like ChipKIT even if they are hardware compatible may have some difficulties with library integration due to the different architecture.
+Programming experience is pretty the same as for Arduino, and even most of the examples written for Arduino work on ChipKIT.
+This is true since there are no specific hardware elements touched like program memory or EEPROM.
+As you know, Arduino is rich in hardware support libraries as all shields are designed for Arduino.
+Latecomers like ChipKIT, even if they are hardware compatible, may have some difficulties with library integration due to the different architecture.

-Finally some update on AVR DDS3 signal generator.
-Circuit is practically done and PCBs are made.
+Finally, some updates on the AVR DDS3 signal generator.
+The circuit is practically done, and PCBs are made.
 I decided to go with two microcontrollers on board to make it more functional.
-One microcontroller Atmega328P is gonna be dedicated to user interface and signal generator control.
-Second Atmega88 is gonna be used for signal generator only.
+One microcontroller, Atmega328P, is gonna be dedicated to user interface and signal generator control.
+The second Atmega88 is gonna be used for signal generators only.
 This will give un-interruptable signal output while changing parameters or simply doing signal sweeps.
-Simple keypad should be convenient for entering frequency values and menu navigation.

 STM32F103R board is a simple and easy development board to learn STM32 microcontroller programming.
-Its heart is STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
-It can be clocked at the maximum 72MHz frequency and is considered to be a medium-density performance line microcontroller.
+Its heart is an STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
+It can be clocked at the maximum 72MHz frequency and considered a medium-density performance line microcontroller.
 Other features include USB, CAN, seven timers, 2ADCs, and nine communication interfaces.
-Development board has several nice features to get started.
-First of all, it has an RS232 interface for communicating and accessing bootloader.
-There also is a USB 2.0 full speed interface connector that also can work as the power supply.
-Next is a JTAG connector to program microcontroller using tools like J-Link adapter.
-Two push buttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.
+The Development board has several excellent features to get started.
+First of all, it has an RS232 interface for communicating and accessing the bootloader.
+There also is a USB 2.0 full-speed interface connector that also can work as the power supply.
+Next is a JTAG connector to program microcontroller using tools like a J-Link adapter.
+Two pushbuttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.

-Nearest star from Earth is Sun.
-And it emits a massive amount of energy which is free.
-No surprise many people try to get most of it with minimal cost.
+The nearest star from Earth is Sun.
+And it emits a massive amount of energy, which is free.
+No surprise, many people try to get most of it at a minimal cost.
 Photovoltaic solar panels still have low efficiency and yet are quite expensive.
 Every day we hear how their effectiveness is increased by introducing new technologies.
-Anyway, solar panels require direct Sun which in some regions doesn’t appear very often.
-So how we can get this energy with almost no initial cost?
+Anyway, solar panels require direct Sun, which in some regions doesn’t appear very often.
+So how can we get this energy with almost no initial cost?
 The easiest way to do so is to build a solar thermal collector.
 You can find lots of high efficient commercial collectors.
-They look great and at some level works in the winter time when Sun shines.
+They look great and, at some level, works in the wintertime when Sun shines.
 I decided to go simpler.
 I need hot water only in spring, summer, and fall.
-In the winter time, I burn wood to heat the house and so water.
-In the summertime, I usually boiled water using an electric boiler which generates nice bills at the end of the month.
-No more… So I started this project which is still in testing phase.
+In the wintertime, I burn wood to heat the house and so water.
+I usually boiled water using an electric boiler in the summertime, which generates excellent bills at the end of the month.
+No more… So I started this project, which is still in the testing phase.
 But seems to work fine.
-Lets go through build process how I made a simple solar collector using old…
+Let’s go through the build process to make a simple solar collector using…

 STM32F103ZET6 board comes with 3.2 inches graphical LCD which features an ILI9320 controller.
 Equipped LCD is capable of displaying 252144 colors when driven in 18-bit mode.
 We are going to run it in 16-bit mode, so we are limiting it to 65K colors.
-LCD driver is based on existing code found on the internet which was originally developed for STM3210E board.
-Only minor modifications were needed like assigning right control pins.
+LCD driver is based on the existing code found on the internet, originally developed for the STM3210E board.
+Only minor modifications were needed, like assigning the proper control pins.